replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

         * `PATH_TO_CONFIG_VALUES` with the path to the ConfigValues manifest file.
         * `ADMIN_CONSOLE_NAMESPACE` with the namespace where the admin console will be installed. **Default:** `default`
         * `PASSWORD` with a shared password.

+        For more information about the `kots install` command, see [install](/reference/kots-cli-install) in the kots CLI documentation.

 ## Next Step